pluffohman/CalculatorSFML/README.md

 # SFML Calculator

-In this project I used SFML/Graphics library to male a window application Calculator.
+In this project I used SFML/Graphics library to make a window application Calculator.

 I have realised such buttons as digits [0;9], symbols of mathematical operations {+, -, %, *, /, ^} and additional buttons.